aweell/aweell/README.md

 ## Hi there!
 I'm Alex Bueno 👋

 Digital designer & design systems advocate.
-Currently leading DXC Technology's Halstack desing system team.
 Allways looking for new challeges, things to learn and to improve.

 #### Check out my latest work: